Juwan Howard: Senior year

 Howard averaged 26.9 points, 8.4 rebounds and 3.4 assists during his senior season, and finished in the top 10 percent of his academic class.
 He took Vocational to the Public League semifinals where they lost to Westinghouse College Prep, finishing with a 25–5 record, despite his 25 points and 12 rebounds.
 He befriended Jimmy King when they visited Michigan on the same weekend; according to the Chicago Tribune Fisher Howard influenced King's decision to also enroll there.
-According to Clyde Travis of the Chicago Sun-Times, Howard's verbal commitment made up for Fisher's failure to recruit Eric Montross the prior year, even though Montross' father and grandfather had played for Michigan.
-With Jalen Rose, Webber, Howard and King – along with Ray Jackson, a less-heralded prospect – the Michigan recruiting class was considered to be the best in the nation.
+According to Clyde Travis of the Chicago Sun-Times, Howard's verbal commitment made up for Fisher's failure to recruit Eric Montross the prior year, even though Montross's father and grandfather had played for Michigan.
+With Jalen Rose, Webber, Howard and King—along with Ray Jackson, a less-heralded prospect—the Michigan recruiting class was considered to be the best in the nation.
 Some regarded the class as among the greatest recruiting classes of all time.

 As a senior, Howard edged Griffith and Kiwane Garris for the most votes to the Sun-Times annual All-Chicago Public School League boys' basketball team.
 He was also selected to the All-Area team and was a repeat Class-AA All-State selection.
 Howard, Kleinschmidt and Robinson were all selected to the 10-member first team of Parade magazine's 40-member high school All-America boys' basketball team.
 They were also chosen to play in the McDonald's All-America game.
-West MVP Webber posted 28 points and 12 rebounds in the game; with Howard adding 16 points.The West won 108–106.
+West MVP Webber posted 28 points and 12 rebounds in the game; with Howard adding 16 points.
+The West won 108–106.
 Howard also earned the Gatorade Circle of Champions' Illinois Player of the Year Award.
 Howard's ACT test score was high enough to make him eligible under Proposition 48 academic requirements to play as a freshman.
 Only eight of the top 25 Chicago Public School League players achieved a qualifying score on the test.